If you are experiencing a life-threatening emergency, please call 911 immediately

 Crisis Resources

-If you're experiencing a mental health crisis or emergency, help is available 24/7.
-These resources provide immediate support and professional assistance.
+If you are experiencing a mental health crisis or emergency, these resources provide immediate support and professional assistance.

 Emergency